 - The ability to write and speak with precision, fluency, and economy.

 - The ability to read and listen carefully with an ability to notice fine points and subtle distinctions.

 - The ability to communicate his/her own thoughts clearly.

 - The ability to think analytically and independently.

 - The ability to deal with ambiguity and recognize exceptions or qualifications.

 How enthusiastic is your support of the candidate’s admission to this particular law school?

 Points to consider:

-a) Student's approach to his/her work (organization, work load, etc.) and intellectual curiosity.
+- Student’s approach to his/her work (organization, workload, etc.) and intellectual curiosity.

 - Student’s level of maturity.